trussworks/truss-aws-tools/README.md

 AWS tools that come in handy.

-We use the upcoming Go dependency manager `dep`. `brew install dep` will get it for you.

 * ebs-delete snapshots an EBS volume before deleting, and won't delete volumes that belong to CloudFormation stacks.

 ## Developer Setup